 ||Percentage of first-time test takers who passed the exam

-*The years represent calendar years.
+* The years represent calendar years.
 Our program graduates the majority of the students in September of every year.
-Some students may take the exam within the same calendar year (between September and December) and some choose to complete it in the first 6 months of the next calendar year.
-This explains the discrepancy between the numbers of students who graduated and the numbers of students who sat for the NBCOT exam.
+Some students may take the exam within the same calendar year (between September and December) and some may choose to complete it in the first 6 months of the next calendar year.
+This explains the discrepancy between the number of students who graduated and the number of students who attempted the NBCOT exam

 According to the Department records (NBCOT data is not available at this time).
 The average pass rate (years 2010-2012)for graduates who attempted the NBCOT exam within 12 months of graduation from our program is 92%.
 Data was obtained by comparing graduation lists to the NBCOT listed graduates who have passed the exam.

 Approximately 89% of the students (16/18) who graduated in September 2012, received employment positions in the field of occupational therapy within 3 months of graduation.
 100% of the graduates in 2012 were employed within 1 year from graduation.
 The majority of our graduates receive employment offers prior to graduation.